HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 );
 ```

-**Step 1**: In the code above, there are two components that we are
+In the code above, there are two components that we are importing from **React
-importing from **React Router**.
-We use them in turn.
+Router**.
+We use them in turn:

-**Step 2**: The `BrowserRouter` component is the base for our application's
+1. The `BrowserRouter` component is the base for our application's routing.
+It
-routing.
-It is where we declare how **React Router** will be used.
-Notice that
+   is where we declare how **React Router** will be used.
+Notice that nested
-nested inside the `BrowserRouter` component we use the `Route` component.
+   inside the `BrowserRouter` component we use the `Route` component.
 The
-`Route` component has one props in our example: `path`.
+   `Route` component has one prop in our example: `path`.

-The `Route` component is in charge of saying: "when the URL matches this
+2. The `Route` component is in charge of saying: "when the URL matches this
-specified `path`, render this child component".
+   specified `path`, render this child component."
 This handles the conditional
    rendering based on the URL that we described earlier.

 Let's try it.
 Copy the above code into `src/index.js` and run `npm start` to
 boot up the application.
 Once it is running, point your URL to